Kurt Voss: Down And Out With The Dolls

-From L.A.
-Weekly: "Voss returns to the interpersonal relations of rock personalities with Down and Out With The Dolls, the story of an all-girl Portland punk band who - composed as they are of archetypes (self-obsessed lead singer, comically sincere guitarist, pragmatic bass player and happy hedonist drummer) - follow the classic rock arc of scrappy beginnings, salad days and fatal implosion.
+From LA Weekly: "Voss returns to the interpersonal relations of rock personalities with Down and Out With The Dolls, the story of an all-girl Portland punk band who - composed as they are of archetypes (self-obsessed lead singer, comically sincere guitarist, pragmatic bass player and happy hedonist drummer) - follow the classic rock arc of scrappy beginnings, salad days and fatal implosion.
 Voss, whose kept busy over the years directing personal indies and straight to video titles, has developed a crisp, expedient cinematic style that may preclude more profound characterizations but that suits a fast-paced rock and roll spiral."
 From the Vancouver Sun: "Voss's prying camera moves from scenes in smoky clubs to skate parks, from fluorescent-lit record shops to tired, wood-paneled diners.
 The atmosphere is pure Sleater-Kinney Northwest."
 Kevin Thomas wrote in the L.A.
 Times:

 "Authentically raw, raucous...
 The hilariously outrageous is tinged with just enough pain and darkness to keep this comedy tethered to reality."
 The film includes "Wry cameos from the likes of NYC's Coyote Shivers, as a heart-throb rock god, and Motorhead's Lemmy Kilmister, as an addled sage" (L.A.
 Weekly).

 "Down and Out With The Dolls" played at film festivals including Munchen International, Vancouver International, Karlovy Vary and L.A.'s Gay and Lesbian Film Festival, Outfest.
 It was released theatrically by Indican Films.